camunda/camunda-docs-manual/content/reference/bpmn20/subprocesses/call-activity.md

 ## Explicit Tenant Resolution

-In some situations it may be useful to override this default behavior and specify the tenant id explicity.
+In some situations it may be useful to override this default behavior and specify the tenant id explicitly.

 The `camunda:calledElementTenantId` attribute allows to explicitly specify a tenant id: